Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Why Are Blueberry Stains So Bad?

-While the color of blueberries is strong, the reason that they create tough stains on clothing and teeth is also because of the high sugar content and the acidity of the fruit.
+While the color of blueberries is strong, the reason that they create tough stains on clothing and teeth is because of the high degree of natural sugars and the acidity of the fruit.

-Blueberries contain a compound called anthocyanin, which is what gives them their powerful purple/dark blue color.
+Blueberries contain a compound called anthocyanin, which gives them their powerful purple/dark blue color.

 10 Effective Ways to Remove Blueberry Stains from Clothing